Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Introduction

 \section{Introduction}

-Quantum batteries, i.e., quantum systems engineered to store and release energy, have attracted broad interest because quantum coherence, correlations, and many-body effects can improve charging speed, charging power, and storage capability~\cite{PhysRevE.87.042123,Binder_2015,RevModPhys.96.031001,Ferraro2026,PhysRevLett.129.130602,PhysRevLett.124.130601,PhysRevB.98.205423,PhysRevLett.125.180603,Hymas2026,rkyk-14dj}.
-In addition to stored energy, the work-oriented figure of merit is the ergotropy, namely the maximum extractable work obtainable through unitary operations~\cite{Allahverdyan_2004,PhysRevLett.122.047702,PhysRevLett.131.030402}.
-From this perspective, a useful quantum battery should be assessed not only by how much energy is accumulated, but also by how efficiently that energy can be delivered and converted into extractable work.
+Quantum batteries, i.e., quantum systems engineered to store and release energy, have attracted considerable attention owing to the potential advantages offered by quantum coherence, correlations, and many-body effects in enhancing charging speed, charging power, and energy-storage capacity~\cite{PhysRevE.87.042123,Binder_2015,RevModPhys.96.031001,Ferraro2026,PhysRevLett.129.130602,PhysRevLett.124.130601,PhysRevB.98.205423,PhysRevLett.125.180603,Hymas2026,rkyk-14dj,10.1116/5.0184903}.
+Beyond optimizing the stored energy, ergotropy is also a key metric, which quantifies the maximum work extractable through unitary operations~\cite{Allahverdyan_2004,PhysRevLett.122.047702,PhysRevLett.131.030402}.
+A practically useful quantum battery should be assessed not only by how much energy is accumulated, but also by how efficiently that energy can be delivered and converted into extractable work.